mclear-tools/numerals-mode/README.md

 - `numerals-mode`: Toggle numerals mode
 - `numerals-recalculate`: Manually recalculate all expressions
 - `numerals-clear`: Clear all variables and calculations

+Calculations automatically update when you save the file (`C-x C-s`).

 ## Examples